 What will happen to my old bins?

 All the old bins will be collected and used in the manufacture of future new bins.
+You can see some footage of this, below.

 I currently have more than one yellow or green bin, will I receive the same number of new bins?